 Thomas P. DiNapoli, Director.
 Comptroller DiNapoli is the Comptroller of the State of New York and he serves as Director ex officio.
 Comptroller DiNapoli was sworn into office February 7, 2007.
 His current term of office expires December 31, 2010, and he has been elected to serve another term commencing on January 1, 2011.
 The Comptroller is the State's chief auditor and chief fiscal officer.
 Comptroller DiNapoli is responsible for auditing the disbursements, receipts, and accounts of the State, as well as for auditing State departments, agencies, authorities, and municipalities.
 The Comptroller also manages the State's debt and most of its investments, as well as the State's Common Retirement Fund.
-Comptroller DiNapoli had served in the New York State Assembly for 20 years prior to taking his current office.
 Comptroller DiNapoli chaired the Assembly Local Governments Committee, where he worked closely with local government officials throughout the State to help to tackle the many fiscal challenges localities face each year.
 Comptroller DiNapoli also served 15 years on the Assembly Ways and Means Committee, where he had extensive engagement on State budget making, budget reform, debt reform and other vital statewide fiscal issues.
 Comptroller DiNapoli got his start in elected leadership in 1972, when at the age of 18, he was elected to his local board of education.
 In addition to his distinguished career in public service, Comptroller DiNapoli has been an adjunct professor at Hofstra University and Long Island University - C.W.
 Post College.

 Robert L. Megna, Vice-Chairperson and Director.
 Mr. Megna was appointed Budget Director on June 15, 2009.
 He is responsible for the overall development and management of the State's fiscal policy, including overseeing the preparation of budget recommendations for all State agencies and programs, economic and revenue forecasting, tax policy, fiscal planning, capital financing and management of the State's debt portfolio, as well as pensions and employee benefits.
 Mr. Megna previously served as Commissioner of the New York State Department of Taxation and Finance, responsible for overseeing the collection and accounting of more than \$90 billion in State and local taxes, the administration of State and local taxes, including New York City and the City of Yonkers income taxes and the processing of tax returns, registrations and associated documents.
 Prior to this he served as head of the Economic and Revenue Unit of the New York State Division of the Budget where he was responsible for State Budget revenue projections and the development and monitoring of the State Financial Plan.
-Mr. Megna was

-Assistant Commissioner for Tax Policy for the Commonwealth of Virginia.
-He also served as Director of Tax Studies for the New York State Department of Taxation and Finance and as Deputy Director of Fiscal Studies for the Ways and Means Committee of the New York State Assembly.
-Mr. Megna was also an economist for AT&T. He holds Masters degrees in Public Policy from Fordham University and Economics from the London School of Economics.
+Mr. Megna was Assistant Commissioner for Tax Policy for the Commonwealth of Virginia.
+He also served as Director of Tax Studies for the New York State Department of Taxation and Finance of the New York State Department of Taxation and Finance in Public Policy from Fordham University and Economics from the London School of Economics.